 For most households, the collection point will be on the nature strip, unless you don’t have one.
-Please call us before putting out your waste if you do not have a nature strip.
+Please call us before putting out your hard rubbish if you do not have a nature strip.

 Consider dropping small items such electronics, crockery or metal tools to your local charity store.